CityOfZion/neon-js/docs/examples/smart_contract.md

 You have to deposit some NEO/GAS to contract address in advance.

 > When you want to extract NEO/GAS from a smart contract, the verification trigger of the smart contract must be satisfied.
-It's hard to customize high level API as the verfication trigger may be different from case to case.
+It's hard to customize high level API as the verification trigger may be different from case to case.

 > In below example, verification trigger of the invoked smart contract will check the signature from contract owner